The object of the researcher’s research is plant leaves: from suitability for nutrition to influence on our microbiota | Business

 – When developing new products, you worked in start-ups, and not in large food industry companies – why?

 – On the one hand, it happened that way.
 I have always been interested in innovation, functional food, and big businesses often associated with traditional products.
-However, I can say that in recent years, especially after the Covid-19 pandemic, positive changes are visible and there are really serious and strong companies that are trying, searching, creating – from cheeses with freeze-dried fruits to kombucha and original flavor soft drinks.
+However, I can say that in recent years, especially following the Covid-19 pandemic, positive changes are visible and there are really serious and strong companies that are trying, searching, creating – from cheeses with freeze-dried fruits to kombucha and original flavor soft drinks.
 So I’m not really saying that I will never lose my knowledge and know how use in the development of functional products of a more traditional business.

 – And how does the Botanical Garden contribute to your scientific activities?